algm3/Interview_Test_January_2025/README.md

 All this code should run with Python 3 on an ordinary PC or server.
 CPU and memory requirements should be modest.

+You should be aware that this test tries to mimick a common work situation where you have to take over some unfinished code written by a colleague and enhance it with more functionality.
+For the second task you should imagine you're communicating with that colleague and that you both have an interest in getting all the tasks solved correctly and easily.
+The imaginary colleague may already have looked into the tasks and may not only have thoughts about the challenges and pitfalls in the tasks, but also how these challenges can be addressed.

 We are aware that some of the tasks are difficult and potential time consuming.
 However, if you ask the right questions in task 2, it may save you several hours of work.

 You are welcome to search the Internet for help, but we will expect you to be able to explain the code that you come up with.
+Determining how well we can explain things to each other is a major part of the test.

 Also, we will kindly ask you not to actively make other people aware of this test, as we would like to use it for future interviews.